Bernardo-MG/dice-notation-python/README.rst

 Usage
 -----

-The application has been coded in Python, without using any particular framework.
+The application has been coded in Python, and does not require any particular framework.

 To use it just import the parser:

     >>> from dice_notation.parser import DiceParser

-And then use it to parser a dice notation expression:
+And then use it to parse a dice notation expression:

     >>> parser = DiceParser()
     >>> dice = parser.parse('1d6+2')